How Important is Obedience Footwork?

 Halt:

 The halt should happen on the same path the handler and dog are heeling on.
 The handler stops, bringing their feet together and the dog sits at the handler’s side.
-Many handlers will want to step towards the dog to close the gap between themselves and the dog, but the dog should remain in the heel position while the handler halts on the same line of walking.
+Careful not to step towards the dog to close the gap between you and the dog.
+The dog should remain in the heel position while the handler halts on the same line of walking.

 Heel Forward Dog on Left: